withforesight000/roomtemp/README.md

 - **Keychain/Keystore issues:** ensure the app has permission to access secure storage on the host OS (macOS and mobile may require explicit consent).

 Happy hacking!

+**Continuous Integration**: A GitHub Actions workflow runs on push and pull requests.
+It performs linting, Playwright E2E tests, Rust unit tests, and generates an `lcov.info` coverage artifact (uploaded on CI runs).
+See `.github/workflows/ci.yml` for details.